 Electromagnetic technology is not only effective in scale control (refer to Section 3.4.5), but also in bacterial control.
-The pulsed, time-varying, induced electric field avoids hard-lime scale by producing a non-adherent mineral powder in water.
+It avoids hard-lime scale by producing a non-adherent mineral powder in water.
 Bacteria are encapsulated into this mineral powder and cannot reproduce, thereby resulting in low bacteria populations.
 This technology can also control microbiological corrosion.
 However, for other types of corrosion, other treatment methods may be applied.